Highway 50 (Israel–Palestine): Begin South

 The "Begin South Project", first planned in 1990, involved widening Begin Boulevard from 4 to 6 lanes and extending it as a freeway past Golomb Boulevard to connect with Route 60 at the Tunnels Road in Gilo to Gush Etzion.
 Construction proceeded in stages beginning in 2010 to widen the highway between Givat Mordechai Interchange and Golomb Junction.
-At the same time, reconstruction of sewer lines further south was completed in order to accommodate the lowering of the highway to pass under Golomb Boulevard and local streets next to the Malha Mall, Teddy Stadium and the Jerusalem Malha Railway Station with interchange access to these locations.
+At the same time, reconstruction of sewer lines further south was completed to accommodate the lowering of the highway to pass under Golomb Boulevard and local streets next to the Malha Mall, Teddy Stadium and the Jerusalem Malha Railway Station with interchange access to these locations.
 In 2013, a tunnel was built creating the new Golomb Interchange, and work proceeded to lower the road past the Malha Mall and Teddy Stadium with service roads on either side.
 This first stage was completed at the end of 2014.

-Further south, past the Malha Railway Station, work continued through the neighborhood of Sharafat with the completion of the second stage and the opening of the Dov Yosef Interchange in March 2015.
+Further south, past the Malha Railway Station, work continued through the neighbourhood of Sharafat with the completion of the second stage and the opening of the Dov Yosef Interchange in March 2015.

-The final stage of the project between Dov Yosef Boulevard and Rosmarin Street through the neighborhood of Beit Safafa went ahead despite the residents' objections and requests for a tunnel.
-The highway was built as a slightly depressed roadway with a 200-meter-wide, park-covered bridge at al-Qa'ash St. connecting the southwest corner of the neighborhood with its center.
+The final stage of the project between Dov Yosef Boulevard and Rosmarin Street through the neighbourhood of Beit Safafa went ahead despite the residents' objections and requests for a tunnel.
+The highway was built as a slightly depressed roadway with a 200-meter-wide, park-covered bridge at al-Qa'ash St. connecting the southwest corner of the neighbourhood with its center.
 Ongoing litigation between the residents and the municipality regarding the proximity of the highway to houses and the desire for additional crossing points continued during the construction process.
 Construction of ramps to Rosmarin Street were completed in the spring of 2016, while the underpass of Rosmarin Interchange connecting Highway 50 with Highway 60 southward was completed in September 2017.
 The total cost for the project was 1.1 B Shekels.

-Future
+Connection to Road 16

-In the center, a plan has been published to connect Begin Boulevard at Givat Mordechai Interchange to Highway 1 at the new Motza Interchange via the new Jerusalem Road 16.
-The road would travel mostly through a series of tunnels under the parking lots of Shaare Zedek Medical Center and the west Jerusalem neighborhoods of Yefeh Nof and Har Nof.
-In the center, the above-ground Nahal Revida Interchange would lead to Givat Shaul.
-This would create another entrance to Jerusalem to ease the traffic congestion at the Ben Gurion Blvd./Jaffa Road entrance and provide direct access to south Jerusalem from the west.
-Expected to be completed by 2018, the plan still has to pass stiff resistance on ecological grounds due to the above-ground section at Nahal Revida located in the Jerusalem Forest.
+Begin Boulevard has been connected at Givat Mordechai Interchange to Highway 1 at the new Motza Interchange via the new Jerusalem Road 16.
+The road travels mostly through a series of tunnels under the parking lots of Shaare Zedek Medical Center and the west Jerusalem neighbourhoods of Yefeh Nof and Har Nof.
+In the center, the above-ground Nahal Revida Interchange leads to Givat Shaul.
+Upon completion in 2022, this created another entrance to Jerusalem to ease the traffic congestion at the Ben Gurion Blvd./Jaffa Road entrance and provide direct access to south Jerusalem from the west.
+The plan was completed despite stiff resistance on ecological grounds due to the above-ground section at Nahal Revida located in the Jerusalem Forest.